 - Generating the OSD on the receivers, dependant on access rights.

 - Can automatically synchronise with other AIM Managers to ensure uptime in the unlikely event of an AIM failure.

 There have been two generations of AIM Manager.

 The first generation of AIM was released in early 2011.
 It has since been discontinued, with the latest firmware version at writing being v3.5.

-Released in May 2015, the second generation AIM replaced the first, offering a faster hardware platform and the ability to upgrade and downgrade the firmware which was previously not possible, only upgrades could be performed.
+Released in May 2015, the second generation AIM offers a faster hardware platform and the ability to upgrade and downgrade the firmware which was previously not possible, only upgrades could be performed.
 This was achieved using a much larger SSD drive that was split into three partitions, two of which are used for the operating system and the third for saving backup files and firmware.
 An intelligent bootloader was developed to boot alternately from one of the two operating system partitions, which we call Red and Black.
 When performing an upgrade, and you are currently booting from the Red partition, for example, the firmware installed in the Black partition.
 After the upgrade has completed and you reboot the unit as instructed, the boot loader will switch to booting from the Black partition instead.
 It will switch between the two partitions each time you upgrade.
 This also has the benefit of being able to revert back to the previous firmware should the need arise.

-The new hardware platform has allowed us to offer more functionality on the AIM that was previously not achievable on the original, including multi-subnet support which was introduced in firmware v4.1.
+The hardware platform has allowed us to offer more functionality on the AIM that was previously not achievable on the original, including multi-subnet support which was introduced in firmware v4.1.
 Due to hardware limitations with the first generation of ALIF endpoints (ALIF1000), the second generation AIM does not support them beyond 4.0.
 Please see the Infinity Compatibility Matrix to learn more about hardware and firmware compatibility.

 Firmware version 4.0.x has a migration feature that facilitates the replacement of the original AIM with the new, with minimal disruption.